urosevic/head-footer-code/readme.txt

 * Improve: Important notes on settings page.
 * Improve: README converted to MarkDown.
 * Improve: Remove PayPal logo and load minified admin stylesheet.

-### 1.2.4 (2021-10-15)

-* Tested: on WordPress 5.8.1 and PHP 8.0.9 and 8.0.11
-* Improve: clarify within article metabox on how replace behaviour for article-specific code works
-* (2021-08-23) Improve: along to FOOTER, enable processing of shortcodes in HEAD and BODY (you has to enable this opetion per location)

-### 1.2.3 (2021-07-19)

-* Tested: on WordPress 5.8-RC4 and PHP 8.0.8
-* (2021-05-04) Fix: Notice errors Trying to get property 'post_type' of non-object in inc/front.php (thanks to @tekgirlymama)
-* Improve: DRY for getting post type.

-### 1.2.2 (2021-04-24)

-* Tested: on WordPress 5.7.1
-* (2021-02-01) Fix: Noice errors in update script (thanks to @swinggraphics)
-* Improve: wording on post/page listing

-### 1.2.1

-* Add: Head & Footer Code column to post/page/custom post type listing to show if/what article specific custom code is defined
-* Fix: in_array() expects parameter 2 to be array, null given in head-footer-code/inc/front.php on line 46, 111, and 176

-### 1.2

-* Add: custom head, body and footer code for Homepage in Blog Posts mode.
-* Fix: Code Editor broken in WordPress 5.5 release.
-* Fix: Invalid requests while saving settings https://github.com/urosevic/head-footer-code/issues/1
-* Improve: DRY for front-end conditions.
-* Improve: translators tips for complex strings.
-* Improve: all strings available to localize.

-### 1.1.1

-* Tested: on WordPress 5.4.1, 5.5-RC2-48768 with PHP 7.4.1
-* Add: Video tutorial on how to install, configure and use Head & Footer Code plugin

-### 1.1.0

-* Tested: on WordPress 5.1.4, 5.3.2 and 5.4-beta3 with PHP 7.2.15 and 7.3.7
-* Fix: Backslashes are removed on post/page update in article specific HEAD/BODY/FOOTER code reported by @asherber (`update_post_meta` pass key and value to `update_metadata` which expect them slashed key and value)
-* Add: Support for `wp_body_open` Body hook introduced in WordPress 5.2
-* Add: Backward compatibility for `wp_body_open` for older WordPress installations
-* Add: FAQ Instructions on how to implement support for `wp_body_open` to any theme
-* Update: Links and wording on plugin settings page
-* Update: Screenshots

-### 1.0.9.1

-* Fix: Fatal Error on Multisite WP's (thanks @kunzemarketing for reporting)
-* Improve: DRI for front-end debugging

-### 1.0.9

-* Add: Descriptive post types and descriptions for article specific sections
-* Add: Option to process shortcodes in FOOTER section (global setting for site-wide and article specific)
-* Change: Separate priority for HEAD and FOOT so admin can choose different priorities for header and footer
-* Add: CodeMirror code editor for HEAD and FOOTER code in plugin settings
-* Add: Plugin activation hook to prevent fatal errors in case of legacy WP and/or PHP
-* Improve: Loading security

-### 1.0.8

-* Test compatibility with WordPress 5.1.1 and PHP 7.2.15
-* Change: Meta boxes layout and type of behavior selector
-* Change: Convert Post metaboxes to OOP
-* Change: GNU GPL license to v3
-* Add: Bundle GNU GPLv3 license to plugin codebase
-* Update: Screenshots

-### 1.0.7
-* Compatibility check: Tested for WordPress 4.7.1
-* UX: Add right hand sidebar on global settings page with links to donate, FAQ, Community support and plugin Reviews page.
-* UX: Set monospaced font for textareas on global settings and article pages

-### 1.0.6

-* Fix: `PHP Notice:  Trying to get property of non-object in \wp-content\plugins\head-footer-code\inc\front.php on line 41`.
-* Fix: Overwrite footer content for post/page if post/page template after content have another WP Loop query (like recent posts WP Widget in RHS sidebar).
-* Optimize: Avoid reading post meta if not singular or post type not enabled
-* Tested in Multisite environment (main and other network websites) on WordPress v4.5-alpha-36504 and theme Twenty Sixteen v1.2-alpha.

-### 1.0.5

-* Enhance: Add uninstall routine to make some housekeeping on plugin removal.
-* Enhance: Add post type in debug comments.
-* Readme: Test on WordPress v4.4-beta1 and updated compatibility.

-### 1.0.4

-* Fix: PHP Warning:  in_array() expects parameter 2 to be array, string given (introduced in v1.0.3)

-### 1.0.3

-* Change: Make even default WP post types `post` and `page` optional for page specific head/footer code

-### 1.0.2

-* Change: Replace PayPal donation links to prevent account limitations if plugin is used on website that violates PayPal's Acceptable Use Policy

-### 1.0.1

-* Fix: PHP Notice Trying to get property of non-object
-* Optimize: Remove `attachment` post type from available to select as no reason to have custom head/footer code on attachments
-* Optimize: Settings code cleanup

-### 1.0.0

-* Initial release.